National Film Board of Canada: Animation

 Norman McLaren founded the NFB's animation unit in 1942, and had George Dunning, René Jodoin, Wolf Koenig, Jean-Paul Ladouceur, Evelyn Lambart, Colin Low, Grant Munro, and Robert Verrall working there within a decade of its creation.
 Jodoin organised the NFB's French animated studio in 1966.

 During Derek Lamb's leadership of the English animation studio produced multiple critical acclaimed works, including the Academy Award-winning Every Child.
 Lamb resigned in 1982, and was replaced by Doug McDonald, whose tenure was criticized by animators such as David Fine's statement that "Norman McLaren would be turning in his grave if he knew how the place was being run".

-The NFB's computer animation program was suspended due to budget cuts although the NFB's French animated studio created Peter Foldes's Metadata in 1971, and the Hunger in 1973.
+The NFB's computer animation program was suspended due to budget cuts although the NFB's French animated studio created Peter Foldes's Metadata in 1971, and Hunger in 1973.
 The NFB returned to computer animation in the 1980s.
 The NFB licensed the SANDDE, a system that allows for hand-drawn animation in 3D spaces, from the IMAX Corporation; Subconscious Password (2013) was produced using this system.

 As of 2012, the NFB is the only studio with an pinscreen animation screen.

 McLaren used the stop motion technique of pixilation for Neighbours.
 The NFB released StopMo Studio, an app that allowed people to create their own stop motion films, in 2012.
 The 3D printing of sets and puppets for stop motion was first used by a NFB film in Bone Mother.
 The Girl Who Cried Pearls (2025) used hand-made puppets in contrast to the standard usage of 3D printing.

 Children

 Children were rarely featured in NFB films in the early 1940s due to a focus on documentaries related to military efforts.
 In 1943, Grierson increased film production aimed at children for the purpose of education.
 The Ti-Jeans series, first produced in the 1950s, was the most booked non-theatrical NFB film up until the 1990s. and Ti-Jean Goes Lumbering (1953) was the second most popular NFB title according to a 1960 survey.

 Films about the socialization of children were produced by the NFB in the 1950s.
 Generational gaps and the sexual revolution were depicted in 1966 productions The Merry-Go-Round, The Game, and The Shattered Silence.
 NFB productions aimed at children mainly focused on the adults until the 1970s.
-Sexual Abuse of Children: A Time for Caring (1979) was the first NFB film to cover child sexual abuse and the amount of films covering child abuse grew in the 1980s.
+Sexual Abuse of Children: A Time for Caring (1979) was the first NFB film to cover child sexual abuse and the number of films covering child abuse grew in the 1980s.